yongjianxu/nixl-20250820/docs/nixl.md

 ### Metadata Handler
 The Metadata Handler manages the metadata necessary for establishing transfers between the initiating transfer agent and the target agent.
 This metadata can be exchanged via a side channel or through a centralized metadata server like etcd or Redis.
 The serialized metadata includes connection information for each backend and remote identifiers for different registered memories and regions within the memory section.
 However, it excludes local private information stored in the memory section per backend, only including the remote identifiers needed for the target agent's backend to connect and initiate transfers.
-When loading metadata, the backend type that generated the remote identifiers is specified.
+When loading the metadata, the backend type that generated the remote identifiers is included.
 This ensures that the received metadata is routed to the appropriate backend on the receiving agent.
 If that backend is not available, the relevant metadata portion is ignored.

 For example, a memory section tagged with UCX indicates it was generated by a UCX backend engine and should be delivered to a UCX backend engine on the receiving agent, if present.